thekompanee/chamber/README.md

 Whenever you commit any of your settings files, the hook will confirm that any `_secure_` settings have been encrypted.

+### Protected Key

+There's not really any such thing as a 'protected key' when you're talking about 'keypairs'.
+What there _is_ though are plaintext keys, which is like your password sitting in plain text on your computer and _encrypted_ keys, which is like if your password was scrambled and no one who was looking at it could tell what it was.

+When you run `chamber init`, Chamber will create a plaintext, private key, an encrypted private key and a plaintext public key.

+The encrypted private key will be called `.chamber.pem.enc`.
+This key is encrypted because it's often difficult to get your private key to the various people on your teams since emailing a plaintext key is insecure.
+If your key is encrypted, you can safely share your key amongst your team members any way you wish.
+The only thing that needs to be sent is the passphrase (given to you when you run `chamber init`).
+This phrase is a standard UUID and is fairly easy to say over the phone.

 ### The chamber Command Line App

 Chamber provides a flexible binary that you can use to make working with your